Nélson Semedo: Wolverhampton Wanderers

 On 23 September 2020, Semedo moved to English Premier League club Wolverhampton Wanderers in a three-year contract (with an option of two further years) for an initial transfer fee of €30 million (approx. £27.5 million, with a potential further £9.2 million in add-ons) paid by Wolves.

 Semedo made his debut for Wolves and his first appearance in the Premier League in a 4–0 defeat away to West Ham United on 27 September 2020.
 He made his debut Molineux appearance for Wolves in the team's next Premier League match, a 1–0 victory over Fulham on 4 October 2020.
 He scored his first Wolves goal in head coach Nuno Espírito Santo's final game in charge, the final game of the 2020–21 Premier League season, a 1–2 home defeat to Manchester United on 23 May 2021.

 Semedo suffered a hamstring injury in Wolves's game away to Arsenal in the Premier League on 24 February 2022; it was subsequently evaluated that the injury would keep him from returning to action for between four and eight weeks.
 He had played in 23 of Wolves's 25 Premier League games in the 2021–22 season at the point he sustained this injury.
 Semedo ultimately returned to first-team action on 24 April 2022 in a Premier League game at Burnley, playing the full 90 minutes plus stoppage time.

+On 19 May 2023, it was announced that Wolves had triggered a two-year extension clause in Semedo's contract, to keep him at the club until 2025.

+On 16 January 2024, Semedo scored his first goal for Wolves in two years, in a 3–2 F.A.
+Cup Third Round replay victory over Brentford at Molineux.
+His previous club goal had also come in the F.A.
+Cup, against Sheffield United, also at Molineux, in January 2022.
+The goal against Brentford meant Semedo had scored more goals for Wolves in the Third Round of the F.A.
+Cup (two) than he had in 114 appearances in the Premier League up to 16 January 2024 (one).

+On 13 December 2024, Semedo was named club captain, taking over from Mario Lemina.
+Following the conclusion of the season, Semedo's contract expired and he was offered a new deal by the club.
+However, he opted not to accept it and on 30 July 2025, Semedo announced that he would depart the club after 5 years.

+Fenerbahçe

+On 31 July 2025, Semedo signed a two-year contract with Süper Lig club Fenerbahçe.

+On 6 August 2025, he made his debut with Fenerbahçe in a 2025–26 UEFA Champions League third qualifying round first leg against Feyenoord as a substitute in 2-1 away loss.
+On 16 August 2025, he made his Süper Lig debut against Göztepe in a 0-0 away draw.
+On 24 September 2025, he made his UEFA Europa League debut against Dinamo Zagreb.